Sarcoma Frequently Asked Questions

-Dr. Iofin is affiliated with The Mount Sinai Hospital in NYC and its affiliates, Mount Sinai Beth Israel Hospital, Mount Sinai St. Luke’s, and Mount Sinai Roosevelt.
+Dr. Iofin is affiliated with The Mount Sinai Hospital in NYC and its affiliates, Mount Sinai Beth Israel Hospital, Mount Sinai St. Luke’s, and Mount Sinai West.
 In certain cases, surgeries may be performed in Hackensack University Medical Center in Hackensack, NJ.
 On rare occasions, surgery for his patients may be performed at either Valley Hospital in Ridgewood, NJ or St. Joseph's Regional Medical Center in Paterson, NJ.

 Our sarcoma team attempts to accommodate all patients’ requests to have surgery performed at any one of these hospitals.
 Urgent surgery and operating room availability will determine whether or not a preferred hospital can be accommodated.
 On rare occasions, an emergency will arise that necessitates the rescheduling of a patient's non-urgent (elective) surgery to a later date in order to accommodate an urgent or emergent surgery.
 Be advised that if this situation should arise, we will do whatever is necessary to reschedule your surgery as quickly as possible.